apache/cordova-docs/docs/en/edge/guide/platforms/android/index.md

 * Save the value and close both dialog boxes.

-You may also need to enable Java and Ant.
+* You may also need to add Java and Ant.
 Open a command prompt and type `java`, and also type `ant`.
-Append to the PATH whichever fail to
+For whichever fail to run, append to the PATH like this:
-run:

         ;%JAVA_HOME%\bin;%ANT_HOME%\bin